kalebvandersys/CS408-M5.2-Lab/README.md

 The Forms:

 The <input> element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
 How can you add a label that is only accessible to screen readers?
+By using the aria-label class.

 The two <input> elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
-Note that you'll need to update some of the CSS rule as well.
+You can add label elements to achive that.

 The Show/Hide Comment Control: